The Best Probiotic Supplement for Gut Health: How to Choose

 Although there is no evidence to suggest that taking two different probiotics together affects their effectiveness, it may be beneficial to separate their intake by a couple of hours or more.

-Is it specific enough for the benefits you are looking for?
+Is it specific enough to provide the specific benefits you’re looking for?

 Depending on your needs, you may want to choose a Bifidobacterium, Lactobacillus, or Bacillus probiotic.

-Select a product that has evidence for the symptom or condition you are looking for.
-See if the manufacturer website mentions any clinical study backing up the effectiveness of a probiotic for a specific condition.
+Select a product that has evidence for the symptom or condition you’re looking for.
+See if the manufacturer's website mentions any clinical study backing up the effectiveness of a probiotic for a specific condition.

 Is it backed by research?